AI Finance Team — Roles & Permissions

 How Membership Works

-The invitation:
+Each invitation:

-• Expires seven days after creation
+- Expires 14 days after creation

-• Can be revoked by the inviter at any time before acceptance
+- Can be revoked by the inviter at any time before acceptance

-• Is bound to the specific email address provided
+- Is bound to the specific email address provided

 Accepting an Invitation

-When the recipient clicks the URL:
+When the recipient clicks the invite URL:

-• If they sign up, an account is created with the email they enter.
+- If they sign up, an account is created with the email the invitation was sent to.

 After Acceptance